andrewdimmer/google-cssi/involvement-manager/README.md

 This should create a copy of the spreadsheet, check-in form, and script file.

+> Note: No matter which folder you put your spreadsheet in when making the copy, the form always resides in "My Drive" to begin.
+It is recommended that you move this to the same place you store the spreadsheet.

 > Please then grant Morgan Lynch edit access to the spreadsheet so that she can view the check-in information as well.
 ### 2. Add Students
 Next, you need to add your students to the spreadsheet.
 All of the sheets in the spreadsheet pull their user data from one master list, so you only need to add the names once.